-1 'Crawley-based' is defined as having either 1) a registered office address or 2) occupancy of an NDR/business rated property - within the boundaries of Crawley Borough.
+1 'Crawley-based' is defined as having either 1) a registered office address at which business activity is undertaken, i.e. not just a postal address, or 2) occupancy of an NDR/business rated property - within the boundaries of Crawley Borough.

 Details of the LPA boundary can be found on the Open Geography Portal from the ONS (https://geoportal.statistics.gov.uk/)